Liberation of the German-occupied Channel Islands: C-Day +1 (13 May)

 Unloading continued in each island, by the end of the day, 3,427 men and 299 vehicles had been unloaded in Guernsey.
 St Sampson's harbour was brought into operation.
 German soldiers, now prisoners of war, were helping with the heavy work of unloading and moving supplies.
 98% of weapons had been surrendered, the remaining ones were kept by Germans who were on guard duty.

 In Jersey, St Aubin's bay was opened for LSTs to discharge their cargoes; vehicles included ambulances, cranes, bulldozers, a steam roller and wireless trucks.
 Lorries brought £477,000 of money to the island banks in 128 boxes.
 Many locals came to watch the unloading, they had never seen ships like these.

 Empty LSTs were loaded with prisoners, around 800 per ship, who were eager to go as they had been promised food on board, almost resulting in a fight.
 German soldiers were half starved, the same as the islanders were.

 C-Day +2 (14 May)

 Unloading continued at St Aubin's bay.
 Road traffic reverted to driving on the left.
 Postal services opened for business with free postcards made available for people to send messages to relatives overseas.
 Clocks changed to British time.

 Germans were working well with the British forces.
 Locals watched German soldiers being taken off the island in silence.
 It was estimated that around 10,000 PoWs would be taken off by the returning vessels from the first lift.

-The British Home Secretary, the Right Honorable Herbert Morrison arrived in Jersey on the destroyer HMS Impulsive in the early evening, accompanied by other government ministers and a Guernseyman, Wallace Le Patourel VC.
+The British Home Secretary, Herbert Morrison arrived in Jersey on the destroyer HMS Impulsive in the early evening, accompanied by other government ministers and a Guernseyman, Wallace Le Patourel VC.